jpschewe/fll-sw/src/main/documentation/SetupInstructions.md

   1. Copy the zip file to the directory you want to uncompress it in
   1. Right click on the file and extract here
   1. You should now have the files uncompressed in a directory and you can move them around as needed.
-  1. [Install Java (the JRE) 1.8 or higher](InstallJava.md) (the language everything is written in).
+  1. [Install Java (the JRE)](InstallJava.md) (the language everything is written in).
 If you downloaded a version of the software is the JRE bundled in, then you can skip this step for the server.
-This needs to be done on the server and on any machines that will be used to enter subjective scores.
   1. Test the server
       1. Open an explorer window to the directory you you unzipped install file into.
 It should be called something like fll-sw-<version>
       1. Run fll-sw.exe (fll-sw.sh on Linux and Mac)